hoangha30/Real-estate-price-prediction/README.md

 ## Project Overview

 Real estate price prediction is a classic regression problem.
-In this project, we use a dataset containing various features of properties (e.g., square footage, number of bedrooms, location, age) to predict their sale price.
+In this project, we use a dataset containing various property features such as transaction date, house age, distance to the nearest MRT station, number of convenience stores, latitude, and longitude to predict the house price of a unit area.
 The main steps include:

 - **Data Preprocessing:**
   Cleaning and preparing the data, handling missing values, and feature engineering.